Diego-Mancino/Cybersecurity-Writeups/TryHackMe/LazyAdmin/README.md

 - Regularly audit scripts executed with elevated privileges
 - Monitor web server directories for unauthorized file uploads or modifications

-🔒 This lab demonstrates how multiple security weaknesses can be chained together to achieve full system compromise.
+🔒 Proper hardening, secure credential storage, and least privilege enforcement are essential to reducing the risk of full system compromise.